Anti-Müllerian hormone: General fertility assessment

-Comparison of an individual's AMH level with respect to average levels is useful in fertility assessment, as it provides a guide to ovarian reserve and identifies women that may need to consider either egg freezing or trying for a pregnancy sooner rather than later if their long-term future fertility is poor.
+Comparison of an individual's AMH level with respect to average levels is useful in fertility assessment, as it provides a guide to ovarian reserve.
+Because one's AMH level cannot be altered by any external factors, it helps identify whether a woman needs to consider either egg freezing or trying for a pregnancy sooner rather than later if their long-term future fertility is poor.
 A higher level of anti-Müllerian hormone when tested in women in the general population has been found to have a positive correlation with natural fertility in women aged 30–44 aiming to conceive spontaneously, even after adjusting for age.
 However, this correlation was not found in a comparable study of younger women (aged 20 to 30 years).

 In vitro fertilization

 AMH is a predictor for ovarian response in in vitro fertilization (IVF).
-Measurement of AMH supports clinical decisions, but alone it is not a suitable predictor of IVF success.
-Additionally, AMH levels are used to estimate a woman's remaining egg supply.
+Measurement of AMH supports clinical decisions, but alone it is not a strong predictor of IVF success.
+Women with lower levels of AMH are still able to get pregnant Additionally, AMH levels are used to estimate a woman's remaining egg supply.

 According to NICE guidelines of in vitro fertilization, an anti-Müllerian hormone level of less than or equal to 5.4 pmol/L (0.8 ng/mL) predicts a low response to gonadotrophin stimulation in IVF, while a level greater than or equal to 25.0 pmol/L (3.6 ng/mL) predicts a high response.
 Other cut-off values found in the literature vary between 0.7 and 20 pmol/L (0.1 and 2.97 ng/mL) for low response to ovarian hyperstimulation.
 Subsequently, higher AMH levels are associated with greater chance of live birth after IVF, even after adjusting for age.
 AMH can thereby be used to rationalise the programme of ovulation induction and decisions about the number of embryos to transfer in assisted reproduction techniques to maximise pregnancy success rates whilst minimising the risk of ovarian hyperstimulation syndrome (OHSS).
 AMH can predict an excessive response in ovarian hyperstimulation with a sensitivity and specificity of 82% and 76%, respectively.

 Measuring AMH alone may be misleading as high levels occur in conditions like polycystic ovarian syndrome and therefore AMH levels should be considered in conjunction with a transvaginal scan of the ovaries to assess antral follicle count and ovarian volume.